lupoDharkael/FedoraXFCE-beautifier/README.md

 If you want aditional functionality check the "misc" folder:
 - compton (not working): installs the compton WM.
-- lightoffice (not working): configures libreoffice for a light theme.
 - telegram (working): installs Telegram Messenger.
 - updater (working): install a graphical software updater.
 - virt (working): installs virtualization software.